Partnering with Communities

 The Realities of Maternal Morbidity and Mortality in the U.S.

 In the United States, many people may believe that severe health risks associated with pregnancy and childbirth are a thing of the distant past.
 However, the number of birthing persons who die or experience severe health problems as a result of pregnancy and childbirth has been rising over the last 30 years.
 For birthing persons of color, the negative outcomes are disproportionately high.
 The need for a new approach to address problems in maternal health care is clear.

-Around 700 birthing persons
+Over 800 birthing persons

 die due to complications from pregnancy & childbirth each year in the U.S.

 Black & Native persons die at a rate 3 times higher

 of these deaths are preventable